-They do.
-That’s one of the reasons they’re vegan.
 There are 925 million starving people in the world.
 More than 75% of them are children.
 Every three seconds, a person starves to death yet we have enough food to feed everyone on the planet.

 What’s the problem?
 There has been a massive increase in the consumption of animals in the past 25 years.
 The change in eating habits led farmers to abandon traditional farms and build factories where they store thousands of animals in cramped warehouses lacking ventilation, cleanliness, light, and space for animals to exercise their natural instincts.
-Factory farms breed and slaughter billions of land animals every year.
+These factory farms breed and slaughter billions of land animals every year.

 According to the World Health Organization, the current animal consumption trends are unsustainable due to limitations on land and natural resources.

-Factory farming causes environmental devastation to our land, water, and air from toxic pollution and millions of pounds of illegally disposed waste such as ammonia and feces that spills into our water, air, and soil causing millions of Americans respiratory problems, cancer, and other diseases.
+Animal agriculture causes environmental devastation to our land, water, and air from toxic pollution and millions of pounds of illegally disposed waste such as ammonia and feces that spills into our water, air, and soil causing millions of Americans respiratory problems, cancer, and other diseases.
 There are no toilets for animals.